What is ovarian cancer?

 Cancerous epithelial tumors are called carcinomas.
 About 85% to 90% of ovarian cancers are epithelial ovarian carcinomas.
 When someone says that they had ovarian cancer, they usually mean that they had this type of cancer.
-When these tumors are looked at under the microscope, the cells have several features that can be used to classify epithelial ovarian carcinomas into different types.
+These tumor cells have several features (when viewed under a microscope) that can be used to classify epithelial ovarian carcinomas into different types.
 The serous type is by far the most common, but there are other types like mucinous, endometrioid, and clear cell.

 If the cells don't look like any of these 4 subtypes, the tumor is called undifferentiated.
 Undifferentiated epithelial ovarian carcinomas tend to grow and spread more quickly than the other types.
 Epithelial ovarian carcinomas are classified by these subtypes, but they are also given a grade and a stage.

 The grade classifies the tumor based on how much it looks like normal tissue on a scale of 1, 2, or 3.
 Grade 1 epithelial ovarian carcinomas look more like normal tissue and tend to have a better prognosis (outlook).
 Grade 3 epithelial ovarian carcinomas look less like normal tissue and usually have a worse outlook.
 Grade 2 tumors look and act in between grades 1 and 3.

 The tumor stage describes how far the tumor has spread from where it started in the ovary.
 Epithelial ovarian cancers tend to spread to the lining and organs of the pelvis and abdomen (belly) first.
 This may lead to the build-up of fluid in the abdominal cavity (called ascites).
 As it becomes more advanced, it may spread to the lung and liver, or, rarely, to the brain, bones, or skin.
 Staging is explained in detail in a later section.

 Other cancers that are similar to epithelial ovarian cancer